 What's The Weather Like In New York In November?

 Is November A Good Time To Visit New York?

 New York, USA, is an exciting destination all year round.
 The weather's getting cold in November but with six hours of sunshine every day, it's still pleasant enough to catch the city's many attractions. but it does get chilly in the evening.
 The weather best suits travelers who don't mind wrapping up when they go out to explore.

 The average daily temperature is 9°C made up of highs of 12°C in the warmest part of the day and lows of 5°C in the night.

-The highest temperature ever recorded in New York during this month is 25°C, and the lowest temperature was -6°C.
+The highest temperature ever recorded in New York in November is 25°C, and the lowest temperature was -6°C.

 In November, New York receives an average of 85mm of rainfall divided between 12 rainy days and one snowy day.
 Around 1/3 of November days will probably be wet, so pack some waterproof clothing.

 Does It Snow In New York In November?

 The chances of it snowing in in New York start at 2% on November 1st and rise to 10% by the end of the month.

 How WIndy Is New York In November?